dimforge/ncollide/ray_casting/acceleration_structures.md

 ![BVT with AABB](../img/AABB_tree_BVT.svg)
 </center>

-Note that, even if this example uses AABB, the `BVT` is generic with regard to the type of bounding volume (e.g. we could use bounding spheres instead).
+Note that even if this example uses AABB, the `BVT` is generic with regard to the type of bounding volume (we could use e.g. bounding spheres instead).

 #### Creating a BVT
 Because the BVT is an immutable data structure, it must be created at once and cannot be modified after.
 The `::new_with_partitioner(...)` is its main constructor and requires a list of tuples containing the objects that will be stored on the BVT leaves and their bounding volumes.
 The objects themselves do not have to implement any specific trait.
-The other requirement is a partitioning scheme that will, given an array of bounding volumes, split them into two groups.
+The other argument is a partitioning scheme that will, given an array of bounding volumes, split them into two groups.
 This splitting process is known as the _top-down_ tree construction approach.
-One example of such partitioning scheme is `partitioning::balanced_partitionner(...)` that will distribute the objects depending on their bounding volumes position along one axis relative to their median.
+One example of such partitioning scheme is the `partitioning::balanced_partitionner(...)` that will distribute the objects depending on their bounding volumes position along one axis relative to their median.
 This will generate a balanced tree.